dauer/groovy-openrewrite-playground/README.md

     All sources parsed, running active recipes: dk.workbench.openrewrite.groovy Applying recipes would make no changes.
 No report generated.

-If I downgrade OpenRewrite to version `6.27.2` it works just fine.
+If I downgrade the OpenRewrite Gradle plugin to version `6.27.2` it works just fine:

     > Task :rewriteDryRun
     Validating active recipes